 Hi, I’m Mark.

 I hadn’t even considered a musical instrument until I was 14.
 I watched my friend play Green Day’s Welcome to Paradise on guitar.
 If he could play, why couldn’t I?
 I begged my parents for an electric guitar.
-Instead, I was subjected to 6 months of classical guitar lessons (I soon discovered it is possible to play Green Day on a classical guitar, but doesn’t quite have the same effect).
+Instead, I was subjected to 6 months of classical guitar lessons (I soon discovered it is possible to play Green Day on a classical guitar, but doesn’t quite have the same sound quality).

 Eventually, I got an electric guitar, I was in heaven (my parent’s eardrums were not).
 I played before school, after school, whenever I could, every day for hours on end, I was hooked.